CNCBASHER/LasaurShield/README.md

 The LasaurShield is a custom PCB for the [Lasersaur project](http://lasersaur.com).
 It's an [Arduino](http://arduino.cc/) [shield](http://arduino.cc/en/Main/ArduinoShields) that connects laser, stepper, stepper driver, stepper power, limit switches, door sensor, water chiller sensor, emergency stop sensor, and Arduino.
-Starting with v11.10 the core safety functions are also hardwired on the board.
+Additionally core safety functions are also hardwired on the board (logic gates).
+The laser is forced off when any of the following occurs: door opens, chiller off or malfunctions, a limit switch triggers.

 The LasaurShield is designed around the SparkFun Eagle Library, their design and CAM job rules.
 Check out the [SparkFun Tutorial](http://www.sparkfun.com/tutorials/108) if you are new to this.
 If you are interesting doing your own production run check out [this tutorial](http://www.sparkfun.com/tutorials/109).